cfn-modules/s3-bucket/README.md

     </tr>
     <tr>
       <td>LambdaEventTargetLambdaModule1</td>
-      <td>Stack name of lambda-function module to receive events from this S3 bucket (Only works if lambda-function S3BucketAccess is set to true).
-Also grants the Lambda function access to this bucket.</td>
+      <td>Stack name of lambda-function module to receive events from this S3 bucket.
+Also grants the Lambda function access to this bucket and this bucket access to the Lambda function.</td>
       <td></td>
       <td>no</td>
       <td></td>